About property settlement

 The buyer is responsible for paying land transfer duty (formerly known as stamp duty) on the sale.

-Duty is calculated as a percentage of the purchase price or the market value of the property, whichever is greater.
-Duty applies to the GST-inclusive price of a new property.
+Land transfer duty is calculated as a percentage of the purchase price or the market value of the property, whichever is greater.
+Duty is calculated on a sliding scale, starting at 1.4 per cent for properties valued at $25,000 and rising to 5.5 per cent for those valued at or above $960,000.

-It is usually paid at settlement but the buyer has up to 30 days after settlement to pay.
-The buyer cannot receive title to a property until they have paid the duty.
+The duty is usually paid at settlement but the buyer has up to 30 days after settlement to pay.
+If the buyer does not pay the duty within the required time, a penalty tax and interest may apply.
+The buyer cannot get title to a property until they have paid the duty.

 For more information, visit the State Revenue Office website.